hashicorp-contrib/setup-packer/README.md

 ## Roadmap

-This action aims to provide an OS-neutral interface, and so will not add features that only work on one operating system or manipulate the Packer CLI itself.
+This action aims to provide an OS-neutral interface.
+And will not add features that only work on one operating system or manipulate the Packer CLI itself.

 ## Usage